sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Started to do some work on [apache2](apache2.md).
+So far, no acpache code changes were made but I have a build and test setup now, and can see that the locally built but unmodifed httpd that links my OpenSSL .so is returning GREASEd ESNI when sent ESNI, which is good.

+- TODO: revisit overriding the ``ESNIKeys.public_name`` value.
+When I specify "-c NONE" with testclient.sh script at the moment, we still get the public name from the drat-04 ESNI RR.
+Could be I need a way to flag NONE as special to ``s_client`` from the command line.
+(I forget where that's at tbh;-) Right now, "-c NONE" gets translated to "-noservername" but looks like I may need a "-noservername-REALLY" or or a "-noservername-BUT-public-name-is-ok" or something:-)

 - 20191111: Seeing some valgrind issues with default/non-debug build that disappear with a debug build, but that don't seem to affect functionality or (so far) cause a crash.
 Not fully clear what's up yet.